vortigont/rfr/README.md

 #### Resume partialy downloaded torrents

-This feature will allow to resume torrents with some files missing from torent.
+This feature allows to resume patially downloaded torrents when some files are still 100% incomlete.
 So later you need to download only those files missing and don't need to rehash the whole torrent.
-Most usefull case for this is tv-shows downloading when the episodes released one by one.
+Most usefull case for this is tv-shows downloading when episodes released one by one.
 And each time you download a new torrent with only one episode added you have to rehash all previous ones.
 Very annoing when it comes to 20 episodes 3Gigs each.
 Not any more!
-With -u flag rfr will check if any files from torrent is missing in the base dir and will add instructions to rtorrent to download only missing chunks from torrent.
+With -u flag rfr will check if any files from torrent is missing in the base dir and resume all files that are complete already, so rtorrent needs to download only missing chunks later on.

-!!!ATTENTION!!!
+`!!!ATTENTION!!!`
 This will work only for missing files!
 Not for partialy downloaded files!!!
-All partialy downloaded files will be marked as 100% finished if their size is equal to the value specified in torrent.
+All partialy downloaded files will be marked as 100% finished if their size on disk is equal to the value specified in torrent.
-So you will never be able to finish you download actually until you rehash you torrent anyway to resume partialy downloaded files.
-This option is ment for resuming disabled, missing or new files only.
+So you will never be able to finish you download actually until you rehash you torrent to resume partialy downloaded files.
+This option should be used for resuming disabled, missing or new files only.
 Don't use it for unfinished torrents with partialy downloaded files!
-When resuming rfr will create zero byte size files for every missing file in the base dir so rtorrent will fill them with data later on.
+When resuming rfr will create zero byte size files for every missing file in the base dir so rtorrent fill it with data later on.

 See examples for more info how to use it.